 The Pollinator-Friendly Landscape: Beyond Plant Selection

 ~ Sam Hoadley, Mt.
 Cuba Center Research Findings

 A landscape rich with a diversity of flowering plants is both beautiful and helps support the thousands of species of bees, butterflies, hummingbirds, and other pollinating insects we have in the U.S. However, planning your pollinator-friendly landscape does not end with your plant list.
-With the help of research findings from Mt.
-Cuba Center, you can better understand the ecological value of native plants in the landscape.
-Mt.
-Cuba Center’s research also evaluates plants to determine if there are differences in the nutritional value of pollen and nectar among different native species and cultivars of plants.
-Delve into research aimed at improving pollinator support in built landscapes.
+In addition to the evaluation of native plants for the Mid-Atlantic region, the Trial Garden at Mt.
+Cuba Center is also taking an in-depth look at pollinators.
+Volunteer citizen scientists observe and record pollinator activity on selected genera in our trial.

 Sam Hoadley is the Horticultural Research Manager at Mt.
 Cuba Center.
 His work includes evaluating native plant species, old and new cultivars, as well as hybrids in Mt Cuba’s Trial Garden.
 Using data collected and analyzed over a three-year period a research report is published outlining top preforming plants for the Mid-Atlantic region.
 This information is designed to inform consumers and home gardeners as well as professionals in the horticultural and nursery industries about the ecological benefits and attributes of the native plants in our trials.
 Current genera on trial include Carex, Echinacea, Hydrangea arborescens, and Helenium.
 Sam received his degree in Sustainable Landscape Horticulture from the University of Vermont and has always maintained a strong passion for plants and the horticultural world.